-The impact under CEQA would be significant for all four project alternatives, with and without the DDV and TDV, because project construction would expose persons or buildings to excessive ground-borne vibration if pile driving would occur within 50 feet of any building.
+The impact under CEQA would be significant for all four project alternatives because project construction would expose persons or buildings to excessive ground-borne vibration if pile driving would occur within 50 feet of any building.
 The alternatives would include NV-IAMF#1 to minimize construction vibration and the potential for it to cause damage to buildings and human annoyance.
-However, even with NV-IAMF#1, some sensitive receptors and buildings will be exposed to ground-borne vibration that will result in nighttime annoyance (Alternative 4) or building damage (all project alternatives).
+However, even with NV-IAMF#1, some sensitive receptors and buildings would be exposed to ground-borne vibration that would result in nighttime annoyance (Alternative 4) or building damage (all project alternatives).
 Mitigation to address this impact is identified in Section 3.4.9, CEQA Significance Conclusions.
 Section 3.4.7, Mitigation Measures, describes the mitigation in detail.